 Inhabited since the 4th century BC by the Lusitanos, then the Romans and Visigoths, the city wasn’t fortified until the 8th century by the Moors.
 Bent entrances, with a quick turn and an additional, heavy inner gate were used in many Arab fortifications.
 In peacetime they were easy to navigate with pack animals, and during sieges provided a killing zone for the defenders of the city.
 Remember, these bent gates were built long before cars were envisioned.
 Obidos had two of them and tonight we had to navigate through one.
 Porta do Vale ou Senhora da Graça was a drive through chapel dedicated to Our Lady of Grace.
 In 1727 the old gate was renovated into an oratory chapel with sacristy, altarpiece, gallery, choir, and chancel by a local magistrate to commemorate his daughter’s death.
 You actually transit through the nave to reach the interior street.
 The gate was narrow, and it required a sharp k-turn just to line the car up to approach it correctly.
 Donna was driving and I hopped out to judge just how much room we had around the car.
 Driving up a slight slope on flagstones worn smooth from centuries of travelers, the tires spun with no traction as the car got halfway through the gate.
 Backing-up and then gunning the car forward through the gate Donna only had the length of our Fiat 500 to turn sharply right and exit the inner gate.
 It was do-able but nerve-wracking.

 A few minutes later our bags were in our lovely room.
 As in Aveiro “Parking Available” on the hotel website translated to driver be wary, or creativity needed to park.
 We thought we had the perfect spot right in front of the hotel, but the receptionist insisted we were pinching the road too much and would be sorry.
 Reversing down a narrow, dimly lit lane is never a good idea, so we thought a quick trip around the block was a better idea.
 I waved as Donna roared away into the darkness, gone.
 Minutes passed, finally headlights gleamed off the flagstones.
 “That was fun!” she grinned as she pulled the mirrors in and parked one side of the car as close to a building as possible, one block shy of our hotel.
-With only two main lanes that ran the length of village, interconnected by a labyrinth of stairs and smaller alleys, Obidos was the perfect size, only slightly larger than Marvao, to explore for two days and relax before driving back to the airport in Lisbon for our flight to Sofia, Bulgaria.

 The next morning, enjoying deserted lanes lined with flowering wisteria, calla lilies, and other interesting details we weaved our way to the Castelo de Óbidos to enjoy views of the village and surrounding landscape from its strategic position.
 This once formidable, medieval castle was transformed into Portugal’s first upscale, tourist pousada in 1953 and has been attracting discerning travelers ever since.
 Whitewashed homes with brightly painted doors and window trim held up the ubiquitous red tiled roofs that appeared to fill the village below us.
 Mostly gentrified now, there are still a spackling of ancient dwellings waiting for TLC that give Obidos a wonderful character.